fmjorge-99/GSM-Toolbox/README.md

 ## Licence

-Copyright 2026 Jorge Fernández Méndez.
+Ideated and implemented by Jorge Fernández Méndez.
 Released under GPL-3.0-or-later.
 See [`LICENSE`](LICENSE) for the terms and [`AUTHORS.md`](AUTHORS.md) for authorship.

 If you redistribute this software or build on it, the licence requires you to keep the